-I’m a big fan of journaling, especially the handwritten kind.
+I’m a big fan of journal writing, especially the handwritten kind.
 In this blog I’m going to make a case for why you should have a journaling practice in your life’s “toolkit”.
 I’ll also share why I think handwritten journal entries are particularly beneficial.

-Expressive writing in any form - via pen and paper or keyboard - is useful, though you might find it’s easier to access your deepest, most complex thoughts by putting pen to paper.
-Here are the ways journaling can help you thrive.
+Expressive writing in any form – via pen and paper or keyboard – is useful, though you might find it’s easier to access your deepest, most complex thoughts by putting pen to paper.
+Here are the ways journal writing can help you thrive.

 Helps you manage everyday problems.